radhikag0/WE-GENAI/README.md

 # WE-GENAI
 ## WE-Module3: Generative AI Coursework

-This repository contains the coursework and code for the Generative AI classes taken as part of Module 3 in the WE Program.
+This repository contains the coursework and code for the Generative AI classes taken as part of Module 3 in the Women Engineers program offered by Talentsprint and supported by Google.

-### Work Done:
+### Accomplishments:

-* Solved one of the computational thinking questions using GenAI
+* Successfully tackled a computational thinking question leveraging GenAI.
-* Learnt the rules and played the game of Yatzee with a GenAI
+* Engaged in hands-on exploration of Yahtzee alongside a GenAI.
-* Wrote the code and implemented a testing strategy for the Yahtzee code using GenAI
+* Developed and executed a robust testing strategy for the Yahtzee code utilizing GenAI.
-* Implemented a Markov chain model for text generation
+* Implemented a Markov chain model for text generation, enhancing understanding and application of Generative AI concepts.